ARMmbed/mbed-connect-2018-lorawan/README.md

 ## 7. Relaying data back to the device

+**Note:** Hook up an *external* LED to pin D7.
+The built-in LED is hooked up to a pin that the LoRa shield also uses!

 We only *send* messages to the network.
 But you can also relay data back to the device.
 Note that LoRaWAN devices can only receive messages when a RX window is open.
 This RX window opens right after a transmission, so you can only relay data back to the device right after sending.

 To send some data to the device: